AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 #### PLATFORM and NOT_PLATFORM hints ####

-Specify which platforms can apply this rule.List of existing platforms:
+Specify which platforms can apply this rule.
+List of existing platforms:

 * windows - Adguard for Windows (<https://filters.adtidy.org/windows/filters/2.txt>)